Updated on April 15th, 2020

 We are very strong and solid and are here to weather the storm right along with you.
 We are deemed an essential business and we will continue to monitor the state-mandated guidelines and take appropriate action based on guidance from the government and CDC.
 We will continue providing all of the banking services our customers and community require.

 First of all, thank you so much for choosing SBW!
-Secondly, just give us a call at 352-1822 or 756-4771 to make an appointment!
-We’ll have you come in, but some of the preliminary paperwork we can do over the phone.
+Secondly, just give us a call at 352-1822 or 756-4771 to make arrangements.
+Some of the preliminary paperwork can be done over the phone, we can then schedule a time to meet you outside of the bank lobby to complete the process.

 The Savings Bank of Walpole remains committed to being here to serve our customers and community just as we have for 145 years.
 We realize the evolving health care crisis will present new financial challenges for some of you.
 Please call us at 352-1822 or 756-4771.
 We are ready to work with you to find solutions to help you get through this stressful time.